 There are quite a few loyalty programs that frequently run promotions on purchased points, which can represent a great deal, especially for aspirational redemptions.

 Back in the day Starwood Preferred Guest would often have promotions on purchased points, while Marriott Rewards wouldn’t.
-Since the Bonvoy program was formed we’ve only seen a couple of promotions on purchased points, so they’re definitely rare than they used to be with SPG.
+Since the Marriott Bonvoy program was formed we’ve seen several promotions on purchased points, and that trend is continuing.

 Marriott’s 30% Discount On Purchased Points